PaulMayero/nairobilug.or.ke/content/meetup-may-2026-uhuru-uhuru-uhuru-uhuru-tidesdb.md

 - The freedom to redistribute copies so you can help others (freedom 2 / uhuru 2).
 - The freedom to distribute copies of your modified versions to others (freedom 3 / uhuru 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

+Participants shared free applications that they regularly use.
+They also discussed restrictions to freedom on some cloud software as a service platforms.

 Benson then took us through how we could set up our own streaming service using [Music Player Daemon (MPD)](https://www.musicpd.org/).
 MPD is a powerful application that runs on Linux.
 It can play a wide variety of sound files while being controlled through the network.

 Read how one can set up and use MPD as written by Benson [here](/2026/05/music-streaming-mpd-snapcast.html).